cryptic-node/nostr-relay-dashboard/README.md

 - One-click "Sync Now" — pulls events and stores them locally (deduplicated)
 - Live dashboard with real-time recent events pane
 - SQLite backend — zero external services

+### Goals for Next Iteration
+- Add detail to relays connected: number of events synced by relay, connection uptime, server details
+- Add detail to npubs stored: number of events synced by npub, number of relays found with events from npub, most recent sync date and time
+- Fix Recent Events display, currently still blank but displays npub label at the top
+- Add detail to sync progress and finished messages
+- Add option to create backup file or restore from backup file.

 ### Quick Start
 ```bash